pedro-azevedo-ua/123951-thesis-diary/project-notebook-evolution.md

 - Created 2 Personas to represent the types of users, based on the survey
 - User Scenes that describe the routine of the personas when they want to play in public courts without the app and what they could do with the app
 - Wrote 31 user stories with Acceptance Criteria
+- Wrote 22 NFR and linked to US
+- Defined the technologies and tools
+- Design architecture diagram

 Links:
 [https://github.com/Pedro3Azevedo/the-playground](dissertation repository)
 [https://github.com/pedro-azevedo-ua/the-playground-thesis-document-123951](Dissertation Document Repository)
 [https://the-playground.atlassian.net/?continue=https%3A%2F%2Fthe-playground.atlassian.net%2Fwelcome%2Fsoftware%3FprojectId%3D10000&atlOrigin=eyJpIjoiNWRlY2FjZTlkY2I5NDA0NDhkZDU3MGY2M2E1MDE2ODQiLCJwIjoiamlyYS1zb2Z0d2FyZSJ9](Jira)
 [https://uapt33090-my.sharepoint.com/:f:/g/personal/azevedop_ua_pt/IgAmUecPy-njQrdI77THPlM2AYobVsk7iJjxKAxURCmEjCA?e=VjH1Qi](Weekly Reports)

 ---